eit6609/jsml/README.md

 validate (jsml: (string | array))
 ```

-Throws an Error if `jsml` is not a well formed JSML, i.e. it does not follow the mapping rules stated at the beginning
+It throws an Error if `jsml` is not a well formed JSML, i.e. it does not follow the mapping rules stated at the beginning
 of this README.

 ```js
 getTag (jsml: (string | array)): string
 ```
-Gets the tag of the element.
+It gets the tag of the element.
 Not a big effort, it is equivalent to `jsml[0]`, but it completes the functions that
 give a uniform access to the parts of an element.

 ```js
 getAttributes (jsml: (string | array)): object?
 ```

-Gets the attributes of an element, if it has some.
-Otherwise returns `undefined`
+It gets the attributes of an element, if it has some.
+Otherwise it returns `undefined`

 ```js
 getChildren (jsml: (string | array)): array
 ```

-Gets the children of an element, if it has some.
-Otherwise returns `[]`.
+It gets the children of an element, if it has some.
+Otherwise it returns `[]`.

 ```js
 getChildrenStartIndex (jsml: (string | array)): integer
 ```

-Gets the index where the (possible) children of an element begin, which is `1` or `2`.
+It gets the index where the (possible) children of an element begin, which is `1` or `2`.